schaibbe/keylight/README.md

   -a string
         the address of an Elgato Key Light's HTTP API (default "http://keylight:9123") -b int
+        set the brightness of a light to the specified percentage (valid: 3 - 100 %) -B int
-        set the brightness of a light to the specified percentage (valid: 3-100 %) -d string
+        change the brightness of a light by the specified percentage if light is on (valid: -97 - +97 %) -d string
         set the display name of an Elgato Key Light device -i    display the current status of an Elgato Key Light without changing its state -t int
-        set the color temperature of a light to the specified value (valid: 2900-7000 K)
+        set the color temperature of a light to the specified value (valid: 2900 - 7000 K, rounded to the nearest 50 K) -T int
+        change the color temperature of a light by the specified value if light is on (valid: -4100 - 4100 K, rounded to the nearest 50 K)
 ```